lebarsfa/codac/doc/doc/install/01-installation-full-windows.rst

   python -m pip install --upgrade pip pip install --upgrade wheel setuptools sphinx breathe sphinx-issues sphinx-tabs sphinx_rtd_theme sphinx-reredirects

-The logic to follow will then be similar to `Linux <01-installation-full-linux.html>`_ (note that for Visual Studio, commands such as ``make install`` need to be replaced with something similar to:
+The logic to follow will then be similar to :ref:`Linux <sec-installation-full-linux>` (note that for Visual Studio, commands such as ``make install`` need to be replaced with something similar to:

 .. code-block:: bash